Areasettantotto/telegram-rust-guess-bot/README.md

 If you want, I can also add a validation script that checks every JSON file contains all required keys before deploy.

+Note: the bot will also try to infer language from the Telegram user's `language_code` (for new users).
+The code accepts both short tags like `en` and common locale prefixes like `en-US` (it uses the 2-letter prefix when necessary).

 # telegram-bot-rust

 Minimal Telegram bot written in Rust that implements a simple "guess the number" game per chat.